xfrancv/sele/README.md

 V. Franc, D.Prusa: On Discriminative Learning of Prediction Uncertainty.
 ICML 2019.

-Developed and tested in Matlab (R2016a) under Linux Ubuntu 14.04.5 LTS.
+It was developed and tested in Matlab (R2016a) under Linux Ubuntu 18.04.2 LTS.

 # Install